Strengthening ACH fraud detection: What businesses need to know about Nacha’s 2026 rule changes

 Inc. is the leading media brand and playbook for the entrepreneurs and business leaders shaping our future.
 Through its journalism, Inc. aims to inform, educate, and elevate the profile of its community: the risk-takers, the innovators, and the ultra-driven go-getters who are creating the future of business.
 Inc. is published by Mansueto Ventures LLC, along with fellow leading business publication Fast Company.
 For more information, visit www.inc.com

-Shifting from paper checks to alternative payment methods: is your business ready?
+Shifting from paper checks to alternative payment methods: Is your business ready?

 The U.S. Treasury is ending paper checks — here’s what you need to know